Azure/azure-iot-sdk-java/readme.md

 Whithin the repository, you can find various types of simple samples that can help you get started.
 * [Device SDK Samples](./device/iot-device-samples/)
 * [Service SDK Samples](./service/iot-service-samples)

+## OS platforms and hardware compatibility
+[ATTN:CONTENT REQUIRED - this whole section is copied from the C SDK, please check requirements.]
+The IoT Hub device SDK for Java can be used with a broad range of OS platforms and devices:
+[INCLUDE A LIST OF PLATFORMS SUPPORTED BY JAVA OUT OF BOX]

+The minimum requirements are for the device platform to support the following:

+- **Being capable of establishing an IP connection**: only IP-capable devices can communicate directly with Azure IoT Hub.
+- **Support TLS**: required to establish a secure communication channel with Azure IoT Hub.
+- **Support SHA-256** (optional): necessary to generate the secure token for authenticating the device with the service.
+Different authentication methods are available and not all require SHA-256.
+- **Have a Real Time Clock or implement code to connect to an NTP server**: necessary for both establishing the TLS connection and generating the secure token for authentication.
+- **Having at least 64KB of RAM**: the memory footprint of the SDK depends on the SDK and protocol used as well as the platform targeted.
+The smallest footprint is achieved targeting microcontrollers.

+You can find an exhaustive list of the OS platforms the various SDKs have been tested against in the [Azure Certified for IoT device catalog](https://catalog.azureiotsuite.com/).
+Note that you might still be able to use the SDKs on OS and hardware platforms that are not listed on this page: all the SDKs are open sourced and designed to be portable.
+If you have suggestions, feedback or issues to report, refer to the Contribution and Support sections below.

 ## Contribution, feedback and issues
 If you encounter any bugs, have suggestions for new features or if you would like to become an active contributor to this project please follow the instructions provided in the [contribution guidelines](.github/CONTRIBUTING.md).